sjbarlas/JoJo-s-Crack-Adventure/README.md

-Based on JoJo's Bizarre Adventure
+Based on the series JoJo's Bizarre Adventure